Solar active region scaling laws revisited: Data processing

 Note that this formula is a Euclidean approximation to the azimuth of the direction of the trailing (lower heliographic longitude) polarity from the vantage point of the leading (higher longitude) polarity, the azimuth being measured northwards from east.
-The formula does not distinguish ARs following Hale's polarity rules from those opposing it (non-Hale ARs).
-In our processing of the data non-Hale regions have been flagged based on the heliographic longitudes of the polarities, and they were separated in some studies. $\gamma$ is expressed in degrees.
+The formula does not distinguish ARs following Hale's polarity rules from those opposing it (non-Hale ARs). {\revthree Scaling laws for the non-Hale regions, constituting $\sim 5$\% of all ARs (\citealt{Munozjara2021}), will be the subject of a follow-up study.}

 As the typical sign of $\gamma$ is opposite on the two hemispheres in accordance with Joy's law, we also introduce the alternative form

 which has the same sign on both hemispheres for ARs adhering to Joy's law.
 Thus, $\langle\gamma_J\rangle$ measures overall adherence to Joy's law in a given population; $\langle|\gamma|\rangle$ characterizes the preferred azimuthal orientation (East--West vs.\ North--South); while $\langle\gamma\rangle$ typifies hemispheric asymmetry.